OpenBB-finance/OpenBB/openbb_platform/platform/core/README.md

 > This method is not recommended for production environments.

-If you are in a rush and still want some layer of security you can use FastAPI HTTP Basic Auth buit-in our API.
-To enable this feature set the following environment variables (more info at [4.1.5.
+If you are in a rush and still want some layer of security you can use the FastAPI HTTP Basic Auth we included in the API.
+To enable this feature, set the following environment variables (more info at [4.1.5.
 Environment variables](#415-environment-variables)) and replace the username and password with your preferred values:

 ```.env
 OPENBB_API_AUTH="True"